We compare unlimited data phone plans to help you find the best one

 Here's where things get tricky.
 Despite all these plans being unlimited, the carriers cheapest plans limit the videos you stream to 480p standard definition -- think DVD quality.
 That means if you're on T-Mobile Essentials, T-Mobile One, Sprint Unlimited Basic, AT&T Unlimited &More or Verizon gounlimited that streaming videos will not in HD.
 It would be such a bummer to have a Galaxy S9 with its gorgeous 2,960x1,440-pixel screen and only to be able to watch videos at less than one-tenth the resolution.

-But if you pay more, and are on AT&T Unlimited &More Premium, Sprint Unlimited Plus and T-Mobile One Plus the carriers let you use the unlimited data you bought to stream video at 1080p HD resolution.
+But if you pay more, and are on AT&T Unlimited &More Premium, Sprint Unlimited Plus, Sprint Unlimited Premium and T-Mobile One Plus the carriers let you use the unlimited data you bought to stream video at 1080p HD resolution.
 Verizon's higher cost beyondunlimited and aboveunlimited plans let you stream at HD, but it's only 720p.

 Mobile hotspot data

 All carriers offer hotspots with LTE data speeds, but not all plans do.
 Also, keep in mind there are limits on how much data you can use.
+Sprint's Unlimited Premium plan gives you 50GB of hotspot LTE data.
 T-Mobile One and Verizon's gounlimited give you unlimited mobile hotspot streaming at 3G speeds.
 AT&T Unlimited &More gives you nothing.

+- Sprint Unlimited Premium -- 50GB per month of mobile hotspot LTE data

 - Verizon aboveunlimited -- 20GB per month of mobile hotspot LTE data

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of Sept.
-4, 2018.